ALTIBASE/Documents/Manuals/Altibase_trunk/eng/General Reference-2.The Data Dictionary.md

 This indicates the file number of the stable checkpoint image file.

 If checkpoint scale is set to PAIR, the value of FILE_NUM is always 0.
-This is bacause all stable checkpoint image files in the tablespace share the same ping-pong number.
+This is bacause all stable checkpoint image files in the tablespace share the same ping pong number.
 Thus, the number for other files can be inferred from file number 0.

 Otherwise, if checkpoint scale is set to SINGLE, it displays the file numbers for all stable checkpoint image files.